 Blog

-How to Build Credit While in Chapter 13 Bankruptcy
+How to Build Credit While in Chapter 13 Bankruptcy in Georgia

 The popular myth is that filing bankruptcy ruins your credit.
 As experienced Chapter 13 Bankruptcy attorneys, we can tell you that’s normally not true.
 Most bankruptcy debtors have credit scores in the mid-500s.
 In many cases, that’s not much lower than their pre-bankruptcy scores.
 So, it is easier to rehabilitate your score than you might have thought.
-And, you do not need to wait until after the discharge to begin the rebuilding process.
+Plus, you do not need to wait until after the discharge to begin the rebuilding process.

-What to Do Before Attempting to Rebuild Credit While in Chapter 13 Bankruptcy
+Preparing to Rebuild Credit While in Chapter 13 Bankruptcy

 Before you attempt to rebuild credit while you’re still in bankruptcy, it’s important to note that you must get permission from the court to open any new lines of credit.
 After all, mismanaging money and getting behind on debts is what landed you in bankruptcy court in the first place.

 To ease your attempt to request permission to apply for new credit or loans, it’s best to ensure you are current with all bankruptcy payments.
-Your loan can’t be to catch up on any delinquent bankruptcy payments.
+Your loan can’t be used to catch up on any delinquent bankruptcy payments.

 If you enter into a consumer credit agreement without getting permission from the court, the court could decide to dismiss your Chapter 13 case.
-If that happens, you will have wasted time filing your case because you won’t accomplish any of the goals of filing bankruptcy.
+If that happens, you will have wasted time filing your case because you won’t accomplish any of the goals of filing for bankruptcy.

 There are some exceptions to the rule against applying for new credit.
 Courts might allow you to apply for new credit to show that it’s a unique circumstance or a genuine emergency.

 A genuine emergency usually involves medical events or could be emergency steps to protect your home or property in the event of a storm or an accident.
-Typically, an emergency happens so that you can’t get prior approval, but you should notify the trustee as soon as possible of you taking the emergency credit.
+Typically, an emergency happens so that you can’t get prior approval, but you should notify the court-appointed bankruptcy trustee as soon as possible of you taking the emergency credit.

 The trustee or the court will carefully consider your requests in light of a few factors.
 One factor is whether the repair or replacement is absolutely necessary before the end of your bankruptcy plan.
 Another consideration is how the amount of the new line of credit will affect your ability to pay your bankruptcy payments.
 The court will also consider whether you are attempting to apply for secured or unsecured credit.